ritza-co/learn-python-the-right-way/manuscript/chapter-2.md

 Programmers generally choose names for their variables that are meaningful to the human readers of the program — they help the programmer document, or remember, what the variable is used for.

-A> ***Caution***
+***Caution***

-A>
-A> *Beginners sometimes confuse “meaningful to the human readers” with “meaningful to the computer”.
+*Beginners sometimes confuse “meaningful to the human readers” with “meaningful to the computer”.
 So they’ll wrongly think that because they’ve called some variable `average` or `pi`, it will somehow magically calculate an average, or magically know that the variable `pi` should have a value like `3.14159`.
 No!
 The computer doesn’t understand what you intend the variable to mean.*

-A>
-A> *So you’ll find some instructors who deliberately don’t choose meaningful names when they teach beginners — not because we don’t think it is a good habit, but because we’re trying to reinforce the message that you — the programmer — must write the program code to calculate the average, and you must write an assignment statement to give the variable `pi` the value you want it to have.*
+*So you’ll find some instructors who deliberately don’t choose meaningful names when they teach beginners — not because we don’t think it is a good habit, but because we’re trying to reinforce the message that you — the programmer — must write the program code to calculate the average, and you must write an assignment statement to give the variable `pi` the value you want it to have.*

 ## 2.4.
 Statements